FactoryXCode/MfPack/MfPack/Samples/MfCastPlayer II/README.md

 be captured as ordinary desktop pixels and system audio.

 `Use subtitles` enables the selected item in the subtitle combo.
 Sidecars are
-listed before embedded text tracks and win a duplicate-language match.
+listed before embedded tracks and win a duplicate-language match.
+Embedded
+Matroska `S_TEXT/UTF8` cues and `S_VOBSUB` bitmap tracks are selectable by exact
+track ID.
+Selected subtitles are composed into the cast video and shown in the
+EVR preview.
+Embedded PGS tracks are detected but cannot be decoded.

+For a file test in RAD Studio XE7, start the sample with Run/F9, select the
+receiver, open the media file, enable subtitles and choose a track, select an
+audio stream, then call Cast. `test5.mkv` from the Matroska test suite has
+embedded UTF-8 text subtitles.
+The separately downloaded
+`largeres_vobsub.mkv` has embedded VobSub bitmap tracks; its English track is
+Matroska track 8, with a cue near 40 seconds.
+That file was verified with video,
+audio, and English subtitles on both an Android TV and the EVR preview.

 The shared facade also exposes `GetMediaTracks` and `SelectAudioTrack`.
+The audio-stream combo selects a source stream before casting.
+Audio selection
-Audio selection uses stable track IDs and restarts an active transcode at its current
+uses stable track IDs and restarts an active transcode at its current source
-source position.
-Audio controls are not added.
+position.

 ## Diagnostics